msf4-0/batch-processing-scheduler/README.md

 ![Sample](batchScheduler.gif)

 ## Usage Overview
-### I - Uploading Batch Files:
+### I - Input Workflow Name and Interval:
-1. To upload batch files to the Node-RED Dashboard, either:
-    - Drag and drop your batch files into the drop zone.
-    - Click on the "Choose File" button and select your batch files for scheduling.
-2. Your uploaded batch files will be automatically saved to your file directory.
+1. Start by entering your KNIME workflow name and the interval for scheduling.
+This information will be automatically saved into the nodes.

-### II - Batch Selection Tab:
+### II - Navigate to the Second Tab:
-1. After uploading batch files, navigate to the second tab.
-2. In this tab, you'll find two tables:
+1. Move to the second tab in the interface.
+Here, you will find two tables:
-    - The first table displays all uploaded batch files.
+    - The first table displays all the batch files added.
-    - The second table shows batch files selected for scheduling.
+    - The second table shows batch files that have been selected for scheduling

-### III - Selecting Batch Files for Scheduling:
+### III - Select Batch Files for Scheduling:
 1. To select batch files for scheduling, simply click on them in the first table.
 2. Selected batch files will be displayed in the second table.
 3. Once you've chosen the batch files for scheduling, you can start scheduling.

+### IV - Initiate Scheduling Process:
+1. Once you have chosen the batch files for scheduling, you can uses the Start and Stop buttons in the third group for initiating and ending the scheduling process.